jamii/jamii.github.com/_drafts/notes-on-everything-is-fucked.markdown

 Things that might work:

-* Paradigm-driver research - making small, controlled changes to established methods rather than designing each experiment from scratch.
+* Paradigm-driven research - making small, controlled changes to established methods rather than designing each experiment from scratch.
 Builds replication into work that also finds publishable new results. __Not really clear how this fixes the problem.__
 * Author, reviewer and editor checklists.
 Effective nudge towards good practices eg reporting effect sizes.
 * Challenge the mindset.
 Based on anecdotal data, the author suspects that publish-or-perish is actually not as strong as force as young postgrads are led to believe.
 * Crowd-sourcing replications eg OSC.
 Helps with limited resources. __But the total resource pool is still the same.
 This just redistributes effort.
 Not necessarily a bad thing, but not a clear win either.__